seschwartz8/MySQL/README.md

 # MySQL

+## Created by Sarah "Sasa" Schwartz
-Database architecture and practice using MySQL, based on Udemy Ultimate MySQL course.
+Database architecture and practice using MySQL, based on code-along work from Udemy Ultimate MySQL course.

-By Sarah Schwartz (based on code-along work from Udemy course)
+## Technologies
+MySQL, NodeJS